ChanthMiao/ghc-wiki-mirror/commentary/compiler/recompilation-avoidance.md

 ### Interface file invariants

-Often the interface file in not touched in order to avoid unnecessary recompilation of external build systems (see [make](make)).
+Often the interface file is not touched in order to avoid unnecessary recompilation of external build systems (see [make](make)).
 As a result, interface files may not change from the previous build, so may contain outdated information.
 That said, GHC guarantees that:

 - Interface files have an up to date ABI hash for the corresponding module
   - A changed ABI hash is a necessary but not sufficient condition for recompilation of modules that depend on this module.